Ryan-Rivard/Nerbak/README.md

 | Colemak DH | 27.58 | 42.78 | 2.45 | 6.74 |
 |   Nerbak   | 38.47 | 42.45 | 2.41 | 1.68 |

-## Etymology
+## Design
 Nerbak takes most of its inspiration from the Nerps layout which is itself a modification of the Nerts layout.
-The P-B switch was inspired from the Gallium / Graphite / Maya layouts.
-And the X-Q-J-Z swap to create the ZXMCV row was insipired by the Colemak-DH ZXCDV row,
+The P-B switch was inspired from the Gallium/Graphite/Maya.
+Then X-Q-J-Z were swapped to create a ZXMCV row which is inspired from the Colemak-DH ZXCDV row.

+For best use on the ANSI keyboard an angle mod was implemented to create the XMCVZ bottom row, and the K-Y switch was a result of testing finding pain from Lateral Bigram Stretch E->Y and Y->E.

+### Etymology
 As the Nerts / Nerps naming convention was already estabilshed, I internally refered to the P-B swap layout as Nerbs.
-Add in the Colemak-DH-esq keyboard shortcuts and I added in the Dvorak / Colemak naming convention to arrive at Nerbak.
+With the Colemak-DH-esq keyboard shortcut accessibility, I added in the Colemak/Dvorak naming convention to arrive at Nerbak.

-## Optional Modifications
-1. W-B swap
-2. Z-V swap on columnar
-3. J-/ swap especially on ansi
-4. '-/ swap
-5. J-/-' swap
-6. K-Y / F-Y swap on ansi

 ## Space Thumb
 To fully optimaze Nerbak a left thumb space is assumed.
 Not only is it slightly right hand dominant, but it is also designed for the H + Vowels hand to be opposite of the T + Space hand.
 This limits redirects while increasing both rolls and redirects.